HDFGroup/vol-async/README.md

         > srun -n 2 ./async_test_parallel.exe

-4, Using the Asynchronous I/O VOL connector with application code
+4, Using the Asynchronous I/O VOL connector with application code (Implicit mode with environmental variable)

+    The implicit mode allows an application to enable asynchronous I/O VOL connector through setting the following environemental variables and without any application code modification.
+By default, the dataset writes creates a copy of the data buffer (automatically freed after the asynchronous write).

+        > export HDF5_VOL_CONNECTOR="async under_vol=0;under_info={}"
+        > export HDF5_PLUGIN_PATH="VOL_DIR"
+        > Run your application

+5, Using the Asynchronous I/O VOL connector with application code (Explicit mode)

     Please refer to the Makefile and source code under VOL_DIR/test/ for an example